kamronb/food_safety_manager/README.md

     - Good Establishment (Green Icon) Will expire in more than 30 days

 # Goals
+Below are the planned additions and updates to be made to the project in the period of time it will be implemented.
+Once complete, completed will be added to the end of the line and once it is fully and satisfactorily implemented, it will be removed after two weeks.

 ## Short-term Goals and other Planned Additions